 There are credit cards that still come with trip cancellation and interruption insurance, though not from Citibank.
 One such card with this benefit is the Chase Freedom card.
 It offers up to $1,500 in coverage per person and up to $6,000 per trip for you and your immediate family members.
 It kicks in when your fully-paid, nonrefundable passenger fare is cancelled or interrupted due to covered situations like illness or injury.

-3% to 4% cash back in key spending categories.
-You’ll get 3% cash back at restaurants and on other eligible travel expenses (airfare, hotels, cruises, etc.).
-You’ll also earn 4% cash back on the first $7,000 you spend on eligible gas every year.
+3% to 4% cash back in key spending categories.… read full answer You’ll get 3% cash back at restaurants and on other eligible travel expenses (airfare, hotels, car rentals, cruises, etc.).
+You’ll also earn 4% cash back on the first $7,000 you spend on eligible gas every year and 1% thereafter.
 So both big and small travel costs get great earning rates.
 All other purchases earn just 1% back (or 2% at Costco itself).

 Travel accident insurance.
-This covers you for death or dismemberment (fun stuff to think about, right?).
+This covers you up to $250,000 for death or dismemberment.
 You need to charge the cost of your fare to your Costco card.

-Auto rental insurance.
-You are protected against having to pay for damage resulting from theft or collision when you rent certain types of cars, pay with your Costco Visa and don’t buy insurance through the rental agency.
+Worldwide auto rental insurance.
+You are protected up to $50,000 against having to pay for damage resulting from theft or collision when you rent certain types of cars, pay with your Costco Credit Card and don’t buy insurance through the rental agency.

 Great exchange rates.
 Since this card is a Visa, you can use it anywhere in the world that credit cards are accepted.
 And you'll get some of the best exchange rates too.

-At the end of the day, the Costco Visa has a lot of travel appeal, from its great rewards to its secondary benefits.
-But it’s not the right choice if you’re planning to travel abroad or buy things from international sellers, thanks to a 3% foreign transaction fee.
-Fortunately, there are lots of cards with no foreign fee to choose from.
+At the end of the day, the Costco Credit Card has a lot of travel appeal, from its great rewards to its secondary benefits.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.